- Areas to visit

 For further information visit the Discover Dartmoor website.

-While Dartmoor is probably most famous for its ruggedly beautiful landscape, there’s a lot more to this most dramatic location than just its spectacular good looks.
+While Dartmoor and the beautiful area surrounding it is probably most famous for its ruggedly beautiful landscape, there’s a lot more to this most dramatic location than just its spectacular good looks.
 Visit Devon’s most famous moor and you’ll discover a world where wildlife, history and culture come together to create unforgettable Devon holidays.

 Dartmoor has the largest number of archaeological remains in Europe.
 So if it is stone circles, menhirs, stone crosses and ancient villages that get you excited, look no further.